MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 If OAuth is missing from any server and any of the four virtual directories then you need to add it using the relevant commands before proceeding ([Set-MapiVirtualDirectory](https://docs.microsoft.com/powershell/module/exchange/client-access-servers/set-mapivirtualdirectory?view=exchange-ps), [Set-WebServicesVirtualDirectory](https://docs.microsoft.com/powershell/module/exchange/client-access-servers/set-webservicesvirtualdirectory?view=exchange-ps), [Set-OABVirtualDirectory](https://docs.microsoft.com/powershell/module/exchange/email-addresses-and-address-books/set-oabvirtualdirectory?view=exchange-ps), and [Set-AutodiscoverVirtualDirectory](https://docs.microsoft.com/powershell/module/exchange/client-access-servers/set-autodiscovervirtualdirectory?view=exchange-ps)).

-## ﻿Confirm the EvoSTS Auth Server Object is Present
+## Confirm the EvoSTS Auth Server Object is Present

 Return to the on-premises Exchange Management Shell for this last command.
 Now you can validate that your on-premises has an entry for the evoSTS authentication provider: